Dummi26/rembackup/README.md

 If this is the first backup, you can try to maximize the speed of `/mnt/backup`.
 If you want remote backups, you should probably connect the server's disk directly to your computer.
 The backups after the initial one will be a lot faster, so you can switch to remote backups after this.

-## TODO

-detect files that have been removed